metio/yosql/yosql-website/content/configuration/jdbc/resultSetMetaData.md

   - jdbc
 ---

-The default converter to use, if no other is specified on a query itself.
+The name for a ResultSetMetaData variable.

 ## Configuration Options